rememberSoftwares/yacana/README.md

 #### Adding validation inside the Tool

 The previous trick is good to nudge the LLM in the right direction.
 But it's not the best way to get accurate results.
-The technique presented here is by far more effective and should be preferred over the previous one.
+The technique presented here is by far the more effective and should be preferred over the previous one.

 As LLM are not deterministic we can never assure what will be given to our tool.
 Therefore, you should look at a tool like you would a web server route.
-I'm talking here of server-side validation.
+I'm talking here about server-side validation.
 Your tool must check that what is given to it is valid and raise an error if not.

 This means adding heavy checks on our tool.
 Thus, when the LLM sends an incorrect value an error will be raised.
 But not any error!
-Specifically a ToolError(...).
+Specifically a `ToolError(...)`.
 This exception will be caught by Yacana which will instruct the LLM that something bad happened while calling the tool.
-This also means that you must give precise error messages in the exception because the LLM will try to change his tool calling based on this message.
+This also means that you must give precise error messages in the exception because the LLM will try to change his next tool call based on this message.

 Let's upgrade our adder tool!
 ```python